cdk8s-team/cdk8s-skooner/README.md

   });
 ```

 Setup access to the application on port 8080 using a node port.
-Setup the necessary environment variables to
+Set up the necessary environment variables to
 use OIDC.
 Finally, setup some additional labels.
 ```typescript
   new Skooner(chart, 'test', {